Advanced

 Acton Reactive is built for performance.
 Understanding how actors work helps you optimize for your specific needs.

-The choice between mutate_on and act_on has performance implications:
+The choice of handler type has performance implications:

-For read-heavy workloads, use act_on to enable parallel processing:
+For read-heavy workloads, use act_on (or act_on_sync) to enable parallel processing:

 // These can run concurrently